MdParwez/MdParwez/README.md

 ### 💡 What I’m Working On

 - Contributing to both frontend and backend development for web applications.
-- Building projects using the MERN stack and exploring new technologies.
+- Building projects using the Java, JavaScript, Node.js, React, Springboot, mySql, mongoDB and exploring new technologies.
 - Diving deeper into machine learning algorithms and data analysis.

 ---